michel1991/ocp-java-11/advancedDesign/md/CODE.md

 Since both Frog and Tadpole are in the same package, no import is needed, making option F correct.
 Option B is also correct because importing redundant classes is allowed.
 Option A is not correct because imports must include the full package name.
 Option C is correct because it is a valid import statement—albeit one that is ignored since we are already in the Tadpole class.
 Options D and E are incorrect because static imports must import members and not the class name.
+(static import also require to import static interface, class)

-### Given the following classes, which of the following snippets can independently be inserted in place of INSERT IMPORTS HERE and have the code compile?
+### Given the following classes, which of the following snippets can independently
+### be inserted in place of INSERT IMPORTS HERE
+### and have the code compile?
 (Choose all that apply.)

 ```java
     package aquarium;